-There are a number of slogans and sayings that get chucked around in health circles, which some people find really helpful, and other people find both helpful and irritating, depending upon their mood.
+Several slogans and sayings get chucked around in health circles, which some people find helpful, and other people find both helpful and irritating, depending upon their mood.

 One of the most common sayings, although not an actual slogan, is telling people directly or indirectly that they are as sick as their secrets.

-The message behind the saying is that people need to open up, tell either an individual or a group what is going on in their life, or what it is from their past what is troubling them.
+The message behind the saying is that people need to open up and tell either an individual or a group what is going on in their life, or what it is from their past that is troubling them.

-People will rarely question this message, in part because the process of 12 step recovery does involve an individual realistically assessing the past, sharing it with someone on a one-to-one basis and making amends harm done as a basis for moving forward and staying sober.
+People will rarely question this message, in part because the process of 12-step recovery does involve an individual realistically assessing the past, sharing it with someone on a one-to-one basis and making amends for harm done as a basis for moving forward and staying sober.